-1. After determining which fan has failed, turn off the power to the system.
-2. Unplug the fan wiring from the serverboard and remove the failed fan.
+1. If necessary, open the chassis while the power is running to determine which fan requires changing.
+(Never run the server for an extended period of time with the chassis open.)
+2. Press the fan release tab to lift the failed fan from the chassis and pull it completely out of the chassis.
 3. Place the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
-4. Reconnect the fan wiring to the exact same chassis fan header as the previous fan used.
-5. Power up the system and check that the fan is working properly before replacing the chassis cover.
+The fan will automatically begin running at the correct speed.
+4. Finish by replacing the chassis cover.

 Figure 6-2.
-System Fans
+System Fan